waynezhang78/OracleHandson-Wayne/examplelab1/examplelab1.rst

 Running Swingbench testing
 ++++++++++++++++++++++++++

-Go to **/home/oracle/swingbemch/bin** , execute the ** ./swingbench ** to run OLTP testing
+Go to **/home/oracle/swingbemch/bin** , execute the **./swingbench ** to run OLTP testing

 .. figure:: images/SW1.png

-change the **“Connect String “** to /Linux666/orcl, Linux666 is hostname , orcl is instance name of Oracle (Adjust by your own environment)
+change the **“Connect String“** to /Linux666/orcl, Linux666 is hostname , orcl is instance name of Oracle (Adjust by your own environment)

 .. figure:: images/SW2.png

-The click the connection test button “the blue earth”, testing swingbench client can be successful connect to Database
+The click the connection test button **“the blue earth”**, testing swingbench client can be successful connect to Database

 .. figure:: images/SW3.png